 A robust collection of high quality clinical and molecular data that makes it possible for the global research community to work as one.

-The molecular profiles of 500 relapsed and refractory patients will help us accelerate development of targeted therapies for different subtypes of myeloma.READ MORE
+The molecular profiles of 500 relapsed and refractory patients help us accelerate development of targeted therapies for different subtypes of myeloma.READ MORE

 Open sharing of our valuable data allows researchers and clinicians worldwide to contribute to a growing knowledge base, accelerating one another’s research and discovery.
 Learn more.